aerospike/aerospike-client-ruby/docs/policies.md

       * 0: Default to namespace configuration variable "default-ttl" on the server.
       * > 0: Actual expiration in seconds.
   * Default: 0
+* `durable_delete` - (boolean) If the transaction results in a record deletion, leave a tombstone for the record.
+  This prevents deleted records from reappearing after node failures.
+  * Valid for Aerospike Server Enterprise Edition 3.10+ only.
+  Default: `false`

 <a name="OperatePolicy"></a>
 ### OperatePolicy Object